 Words kill, words give life; they’re either poison or fruit—you choose.
 Proverbs 18:21.
 MSG

-What are the negative consequences that criticizing your spouse has on your marriage?
+What are the negative consequences your marriage faces when you criticize your spouse?
 First of all, any negative thoughts and words about your spouse help Satan get a stronghold in your mind.
 It is his favorite battlefield, and if we make even the tiniest opening available for him to come in, he’ll be there.
 He wants to destroy your marriage, and the fastest way to do it is through your mind.

 You will get more of the things you don’t like in your marriage.
 When you speak poorly of your spouse on a regular basis, those thoughts become so ingrained in your mind that you will be subconsciously on the lookout for more bad behavior to prove yourself right.
 Even if it’s not actually happening more, you will see it more, and that will continue a downward spiral.